Renting: during your tenancy

 Tenants are entitled to ‘reasonable peace, comfort and privacy’ in your use of the premises.
 Your landlord or agent must not interfere with, or cause or permit anyone to interfere with, your peace, comfort and privacy.

 The landlord or their agent is authorised to enter to premises if they have a valid reason and have given proper notice.
-There are exceptional circumstances when the landlord/agent can enter without consent and notice.
+There are exceptional circumstances when the landlord or agent can enter without consent or proper notice.

 Disclaimer